Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 - The account is changed to active after the password update succeeds.
 ```

+## Recovery Flow

+Recovery resets the password hash for a selected existing account after recovery-key validation.

+1. `AuthController` routes option `3` to `RecoveryFlow.SystemAccounts(scanner)`.
+2. `RecoveryCheck` reads the recovery key through `System.console()`.
+3. `CollectRecoveryKey` loads `recovery_keys.id = 1` from the database.
+4. `CheckKeyStatus` verifies the entered key with BCrypt.
+5. `ShowSystemAccounts` displays system accounts after a valid key check.
+6. `SelectUserForRecovery` collects the account name to recover.
+7. `SelectUserForRecover` verifies that the account exists.
+8. `PasswordService` creates a new password hash.
+9. `UpdateSystemAccount` updates `accounts.password_hash` for the selected account.

+Current recovery scope:

+- The recovery baseline is considered done for the current stage.
+- The flow is exposed as `Recover System Accounts` in the auth menu.
+- The current repository update changes only `password_hash`.
+- Status, password-change flags, menu-access flags, and `recovery_key_id` are not changed by recovery yet.

 ## Pending User Access Flow

 Pending users can currently create an access request during first login.